rust-lang/rfcs/text/3537-msrv-resolver.md

 If you do check-in your `Cargo.lock` as is suggested (but not prescribed), then you are subject to whatever versions were compatible with the toolchain of each developer who caused a `Cargo.lock` change.

-## Configuring the resolver mode on the command-line or `Cargo.toml`

-The Cargo team is very interested in [moving project-specific config to manifests](https://github.com/rust-lang/cargo/issues/12738).
-However, there is a lot more to define for us to get there.
-Some routes that need further exploration include:
-- If its a CLI flag, then its transient, and its unclear which modes should be transient now and in the future
-  - We could make it sticky by tracking this in `Cargo.lock` but that becomes less obvious what resolver mode you are in and how to change
-- We could put this in `Cargo.toml` but that implies it unconditionally applies to everything
-  - But we want `cargo install` to use the latest dependencies so people get bug/security fixes
-  - This gets in the way of the "separate development / publish MSRV" workflow

-By relying on config we can have a stabilized solution sooner and we can work out more of the details as we better understand the relevant problems.

 ## Hard-error

 Instead of *preferring* MSRV-compatible dependencies, the resolver could hard error if only MSRV-incompatible versions are available.